Guide to Overcoming Objections in Sales [Examples and Framework]

 1. “It’s too expensive”

 Price objections are the most common sales objection there is.
 Why?
-Because money is on top of every buyer’s mind.
+Because money is at the top of every buyer’s mind.
 But the price is all about perceived value.

 If you make the value of your product/service known first, you will significantly minimize the likelihood of this objection arising.

 You can also ask the prospect why they think your product is too expensive.
-The prospect then has to break down their reasoning which gives you another insight into their perspective.
+The prospect then has to break down their reasoning, which gives you further insight into their perspective.

 How to respond to this sales objection: